Leidos: As SAIC

 The company was founded by J. Robert "Bob" Beyster in 1969 in the La Jolla neighborhood of San Diego, California, as Science Applications Incorporated (SAI).
 Beyster, a former scientist for the Westinghouse Atomic Power Division and Los Alamos National Laboratory, who became the chairman of the Accelerator Physics Department of General Atomics in 1957, raised the money to start SAI by selling stock he had received from General Atomics, combined with funds raised from the early employees who bought stock in the young enterprise.

-Initially the company's focus was on projects for the U.S. government related to nuclear power and weapons effects study programs.
+Initially, the company's focus was on projects for the U.S. government related to nuclear power and weapons effects study programs.
 The company was renamed Science Applications International Corporation (SAIC) as it expanded its operations.
 Major projects during Beyster's tenure included work on radiation therapy for the Los Alamos National Laboratory; technical support and management assistance to the development of the cruise missile in the 1970s; the cleanups of the Three Mile Island Nuclear Generating Station after its major accident, and of the contaminated community of Love Canal; design and performance evaluation of the Stars & Stripes 87, the winning ship for the 1987 America's Cup; and the design of the first luggage inspection machine to pass new Federal Aviation Administration tests following the terrorist bombing of Pan American flight 103 over Lockerbie, Scotland.

 Contrary to traditional business models, Beyster originally designed SAIC as an employee-owned company.
 This shared ownership was accompanied by shared responsibility and freedom in business development, and allowed SAIC to attract and retain highly educated and motivated employees that helped the company to grow and diversify.
 After Beyster's retirement in 2003, SAIC conducted an initial public offering of common stock on October 17, 2006.
 The offering of 86,250,000 shares of common stock was priced at $15.00 per share.
 The underwriters, Bear Stearns and Morgan Stanley, exercised overallotment options, resulting in 11.25 million shares.
-The IPO raised US$1.245B.
+The IPO raised US$1.245 billion.
 Even then, employee shares retained a privileged status, having ten times the voting power per share over common stock.

-In September 2009 SAIC relocated its corporate headquarters to their existing facilities in Tysons Corner in unincorporated Fairfax County, Virginia, near McLean.
+In September 2009, SAIC moved its corporate headquarters to Tysons Corner in unincorporated Fairfax County, Virginia, near McLean.

-In 2012 SAIC was ordered to pay $550 million to the City of New York for overbilling the city over a period of seven years on the CityTime contract.
-In 2014 Gerard Denault, SAIC's CityTime program manager, and his government contact were sentenced to 20 years in prison for fraud and bribery related to that contract.
+In 2012, SAIC was ordered to pay $550 million to the City of New York for overbilling over seven years on the CityTime contract.
+In 2014, Gerard Denault, SAIC's CityTime program manager, and his two accomplices within the city's government were sentenced to twenty years in prison for fraud and bribery related to that contract.